KaiZhangMMF/Project_kai/README.md

 >> sshPassword = "iso*help"  please input the passwords of this username for your current machine
 >> sshPort = "22"
 >> sshType = "password"
+> 5. then you can run chomod 766 webconsole_sma_MMF  && ./webconsole_sma_MMF to start the server
+> 6. enjoy of using this machine